TL;DR

 The Three Tiers of Cover

 UK motor insurance is typically offered at three main levels.
-It's a common misconception that Third Party cover is always the cheapest, especially for younger drivers.
-Insurers sometimes view drivers seeking the bare minimum as higher risk, so always compare quotes for all three.
+It's a common misconception that Third Party cover is typically the lower-cost, especially for younger drivers.
+Insurers sometimes view drivers seeking the bare minimum as higher risk, so typically compare quotes for all three.

 | Cover Type | What It Covers You For | What It Doesn't Cover | Who Is It For? |